mococa/nedb-ui/ReadMe.md

 ## Getting Started
 ### Setting up the WebView
 Well, the WebView is pretty much forked from [Pynosh](https://github.com/mococa/pynosh), another repo of mine.
 So all the requirements are there.
-But for the sake of your lazyness... :
+But for the sake of your laziness... :
 ##### First step:
 Run: